jekyll-theme-blank/jekyll-theme-blank/README.md

 * [default](_layouts/default.html)
 * [post](_layouts/post.html)

-Layouts are not applied automatically; you must write the following [front matter](https://jekyllrb.com/docs/front-matter/) for each post:

-    ---
-    layout: post

-    # Style sheets must also be specified manually.
-    stylesheets:
-      # - default.css # site-wide style sheet (if any)
-      - post.css

-    title: Your post title
-    ---

-Alternatively, you can use the [front matter defaults](https://jekyllrb.com/docs/configuration/front-matter-defaults/) in the `_config.yml`:
+Layouts and style sheets are not applied automatically.
+For posts, you may want to use the following [front matter defaults](https://jekyllrb.com/docs/configuration/front-matter-defaults/) in the `_config.yml`:

     # Front matter defaults for posts
     defaults: